omar12oma/Starbucks_Offers/README.md

 In this project we will take a look at Starbucks' offers and what type of offers each type of customer prefers.

+## motivation
+The project motivation revolves around three key inquiries aimed at optimizing Starbucks' promotional strategies.
+Firstly, understanding the prevalent types of offers customers favor is crucial for tailoring promotions to enhance engagement and satisfaction.
+Secondly, discerning if offer preferences vary across gender lines enables the development of targeted marketing approaches, identifying which gender demonstrates a stronger inclination towards utilizing Starbucks' promotions.
+Lastly, investigating whether offer preferences fluctuate based on income levels ensures inclusivity in promotional efforts, guiding the design of promotions that resonate with customers across diverse socioeconomic backgrounds.
+By addressing these questions, Starbucks can refine its promotional tactics to better meet the preferences and needs of its customer base.

 ## Installation

 ```python